Flying While Pregnant

 - Ask your doctor before embarking on any “dangerous” sports, such as diving or water sports.

-- Bring your medical notes with you, in case you need to go into hospital or deliver early.
+- Bring your medical notes with you, in case you need to go into a hospital or deliver early.

 - You’re on the ground.
 Relax and enjoy yourself on what could be your last diaper-free break for a while.